Roger W. Griffith, P.E.

 603.6.2.1: Connector length.

-Flexible air connectors shall be limited in length to 14 feet.
+Flexible air connectors shall be limited to a length of 14 feet.

 603.6.2.2: Connector penetration limitations.